Introduction

 Sleep Lines

-These are caused by pressing your face into your pillow, often more on one side than the other.
+These are brought about by pushing your face into your pillow, mostly on one side rather than the other.

 Common Areas Affected by Fine Line